 Align Compensation with Shareholder Interests.
-For 2019, 87% of the total direct compensation opportunity provided to our CEO was at-risk and aligned with shareholder value, including incentive awards that depend upon the attainment of specific performance objectives, the value of Navient's Common Stock or both.
-This feature of our executive compensation program is highlighted in the charts below.
+For 2020, 87% of the Total Direct Compensation opportunity provided to our CEO was at-risk and aligned with shareholder value, including incentive awards that depend upon the attainment of specific performance objectives, the value of Navient's Common Stock or both.
+This feature of our executive compensation program is highlighted in the charts below, which show the at-risk percentages of the 2020 total direct compensation of our NEOs and the percentage of their compensation that is at-risk, with Annual Incentives and PSUs shown at target levels of performance for the full year.